sigmod/sqlpp/document.md

     <LETTER>    ::= ["A" - "Z", "a" - "z"]
     DelimitedIdentifier   ::= "\`" (<ESCAPE_APOS> | ~["\'"])* "\`"

-> TW: Is QuotedString a good name?
-Maybe 'DelimitedIdentifier'?
-[MC: Agreed and done above.]
-> Also, we could move the QuotedString further down to its first use.
-[MC: Done.]

 A variable in SQL++ can be bound to any legal ADM value.
 A variable reference refers to the value to which an in-scope variable is bound.
 (E.g., a variable binding may originate from one of the `FROM`, `WITH` or `LET` clauses of a `SELECT` statement or from an input parameter in the context of a function body.)
 Backticks, e.g., \`id\`, are used for delimited identifiers.
 Delimiting is needed when a variable's desired name clashes with a SQL++ keyword or includes characters not allowed in regular identifiers.

 #### Examples